CarterOJ/beginner_python/README.md

     - An elementary numeric guessing game that accepts one number at a time.

 4. `hello_world.py`
-    - The iconic and pythonic 'Hello, World!' program.
+    - The iconic 'Hello, World!' program.

 5. `palindrome_checker.py`
     - A recursive palindrome checker that accepts a single string as an argument.